The Complete Guide to Labelless PET Bottles

 Branded blow moulding

-A key concern for brands exploring labelless bottles will be how to manage branding to ensure that products and packaging are easily recognised and in keeping with brand identity.
+A key concern for brands exploring labelless or label-free bottles will be how to manage branding to ensure that products and packaging are easily recognised and in keeping with brand identity.

 It is possible to incorporate branding such as logos and text via on-pack laser coding or directly onto bottle caps.
 Another alternative would be to incorporate branded shapes and logos into the bottle design via blow moulding.
 In 2022, Amcor Rigid Packaging and Danone adopted blow-moulded labelling when creating a new, 100% recycled, labelless bottle for the Villavicencio water brand in Argentina.